Videos & Resources / Glossary

 Horn A precisely shaped and tuned piece of material, usually aluminum or titanium, attached to the booster which transfers the ultrasonic energy to the part being welded.

 Hz Refers to the number of cycles per second.
 20 kHz means 20,000 cycles per second

 Inserting Embedding metal components such as inserts into preformed holes in a thermoplastic part.

 Interface The area where two mating parts contact each other.

 Joints The point at which two thermoplastic parts connect.
-The four most used joints in ultrasonic assembly are Butt, Step, Shear, and Tongue and Groove.
+The four most commonly used joints in ultrasonic assembly are Butt, Step, Shear, and Tongue & Groove.

 Microprocessor A computerized controller of an ultrasonic welder that provides precise control over weld parameters such as energy, time and pressure.

-Near field Refers to parts having and interface less then a 1/4″ from the contact surface of the ultrasonic horn.
+Near Field Refers to parts having an interface less then a 1/4″ from the contact surface of the ultrasonic horn.